Shafi Inamdar: Life and career

 a caricature of TV journalist Rajat Sharma of Aap Ki Adalat fame, and exposes a group of corrupted people regarding politics, law and police.
 His witty dialogues were appreciated.
 Krantiveer was one of the highest-grossing movies of 1994.

 Personal life

 Shafi married actress Bhakti Barve, who died in a road accident on 12 February 2001.

-Shafi died on 13 March 1996 following a massive heart attack while watching the India vs Sri Lanka 1996 Cricket World Cup semifinal match.
-At the time, he was acting in the comedy show Teri Bhi Chup Meri Bhi Chup, which was shelved due to his death.
+Shafi died on 13 March 1996 following a massive heart attack while watching the India vs Sri Lanka 1996 Cricket World Cup semifinal match, which India lost.
+At the time, he was acting in the comedy show Teri Bhi Chup Meri Bhi Chup, which was shelved due to his death and All The Best in which his role was later played by Satish Shah.